 This drawing was inspired by a picture I found on Pixabay.
-The original image was in color but I drew it using graphite and a little charcoal.
+The original image was in colour but I drew it using graphite and a little charcoal.

-I loved the color of the eyes so I decided to use some green colored pencils to add a little pop of color to the drawing.
+I loved the color of the eyes so I decided to use some green coloured pencils to add a little pop of colour to the drawing.

 This leads me to another point.
 Be careful where you get your reference photos.
 Images on the internet are not always free to use.

 Taking an image from Google can leave you in violation of copyright laws.